EndPointCorp/end-point-blog/2020/05/21/messaging-app-spring-kafka-pt-three.html.md

 ### Model

-Before creating the models I want to add another dependency called [Lombok](https://projectlombok.org/) in `pom.xml` as below.
-Lombok provides very helpful annotations which automatically create getters, setters and many others of a class.
+Before creating the models we’ll add another dependency called [Lombok](https://projectlombok.org/) in `pom.xml` as shown below.
+Lombok provides very helpful annotations which automatically create getters, setters and many other parts of a class.

 ```xml
     <dependency>